etienne72230/ha-darts-hub/README.md

 The easiest way is to use the quick-add button below, which will directly open your Home Assistant and prompt you to add the repository:

+The easiest way is to use the quick-add button below, which will directly open your Home Assistant and prompt you to add the repository:

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=etienne72230&repository=ha-darts-hub&category=integration)

 **If the button doesn't work, you can do it manually:**